MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/catalog-overview.md

 Makers with access to the catalog can publish to the catalog.
 However, after a solution has been published to the catalog, the maker must be a part of the catalog publishing group to publish that same solution to the catalog again.
 If you do not have access, you receive the message "Access needed.
 This solution has already been published to the catalog as &lt;catalog name &gt;.
 You need to be a member of the publisher group that owns this:" When this occurs, contact your admin for publishing permission.

-### Acquire a solution template from the catalog
+### Discover and acquire a solution template from the catalog

 As you browse the **Catalog** area and find artifacts that are useful for you, you can acquire those artifacts and save you own copies to start building from.

 1. From the **Catalog** area, select **Get** on any template or managed item.
 1. A details page appears that contains the description, links, included components, business categories, expandable screenshots, and more.
-Select **Get**.
+To acquire the solution, select **Get**.
-1. On the **Connections** step,  connections for the solution are validated to make sure they are working.
-If there are any connection issues, you a red status notification appears.
+1. On the **Connections** step,  if there are connections for the solution validation occurs to make sure they work.
+If there are any issues found, a red status notification appears.
 Resolve each error by selecting **...** next to the problematic connection to update it.
+Select **Next**.
 1. On the **Environment variables** step, environment variables might be required before you can acquire the solution.
 Provide values or select the default values.
 If unsure of what to provide, check with the author of the solution.
 Select **Next**.
-1. On the **Configuration** step, provide additional information for using the solution.
+1. On the **Configuration** step, provide additional information for using the solution if required.
 This might include things like, "what days of the week do you run a report?."
 1. Select **Install**.
 1. Select **Complete** to close the wizard.